 Regardless, one of the biggest questions people have is what happens if you’re arrested but not convicted.
 They often wonder how that scenario shows up on a background check.

 There are actually two things that can happen here.
 The first is that you might be arrested and not charged at all.
-The second is that you’re arrested and charged but not convicted.
+The second is that you’re arrested and charged but not charged.
 We cover what happens with both below.

 Arrested But Not Charged